khushiwadhwa03/ANLP_PROJECT/README.md

 # ANLP Project
 ### Team Members - Khushi Wadhwa, Mahika Jain and Akshat Sanghvi (Team No. 41)

+### This project addresses the challenge of improving Exemplar-Guided Paraphrase Generation (EGPG).
+This task aims to generate paraphrases that not only retain the original meaning but also mimic the style of a given "exemplar" sentence.

 ## Link to report
 ### https://www.notion.so/ANLP-Project-Outline-1050aad568bd803da632c45d8a3c470f